Mid-Market Manufacturing ERP Software Selection Guide 2026

 Early planning for data migration, testing, and training so implementation doesn’t restart the project from zero

-This is the same playbook we use across discrete, MTO/CTO, ETO, and project‑based manufacturers, and it’s described more broadly on the Manufacturing and ERP Software Selection pages.
+This is the same playbook we use across discrete, make to order (MTO) and configure to order (CTO) environments, engineer to order (ETO) teams, and project based manufacturers, and it’s described more broadly on the Manufacturing and ERP Software Selection pages.

-Or run a full vendor‑neutral selection and then stay on as client‑side implementation lead
+Lead a full vendor neutral selection and, if helpful, stay on as your client side implementation lead

 If your manufacturing organization is selecting a new ERP system, contact John Hannan LLC for advisory assistance.
 We can help guide your ERP Software Selection and provide a plan that is best suited for your manufacturing organization!